 Once everyone finished writing the Python code and began to collect the temperature data, we took a blow dryer to the Raspberry Pi to track the extreme temperature changes in Matplotlib.

-The event concluded with pizza (pie), apple pie, and human pi calculator contest.
+The event concluded with pizza (pie), apple pie, and a human pi calculator contest.
 Dr. Leslie Wu was the winner of the Pi contest after reciting 23 digits and took home a brand new Raspberry Pi kit as a prize!
 We look forward to hosting annual Pi Days at the Library and continuing to use open source hardware and software to collect and visualize data.

 Want to learn more about Python and R programming training and resources?
 Contact the Data Science Initiative.
 Want to check out a Raspberry Pi or explore other maker-related equipment?
 Contact the Makers Lab.